jaols/ServiceAccountHandler/ReadMe.md

 ## Requirements

-This solution is based on the PSJumpStart module found in [PowerShell Gallery](https://www.powershellgallery.com/packages/PSJumpStart)
+This solution is based on the PSJumpStart module found in [PowerShell Gallery](https://www.powershellgallery.com/packages/PSJumpStart) or [GitHub](https://github.com/jaols/PSJumpStart/tree/master/PSJumpStart)

 ## Installation

 Run a PowerShell session as Administrator to get a global installation of the PSJumpstart module with the command `Install-Module -Name PSJumpStart`.
 It is also possible to download a `zip` file from [GitHub](https://github.com/jaols/PSJumpStart) and copy the content to the local modules folder.
 The typical target folder would be `C:\Program Files\WindowsPowerShell\Modules\PSJumpStart\n.n.n` where `n.n.n` is the current version of the module.

-This module may also be installed from [PowerShell Gallery](https://www.powershellgallery.com/packages/ServiceAccountHandler) or downloaded from [GitHub](https://github.com/jaols/ServiceAccountHandler)
+This solution may also soon be installed from [PowerShell Gallery](https://www.powershellgallery.com/packages/ServiceAccountHandler) or downloaded from [GitHub](https://github.com/jaols/ServiceAccountHandler)

 ## Usage overview

 Please remember to run `ServiceAccountPasswordHandler.ps1` with elevated rights or you may miss out on objects that should be processed.
-In fact you'll get an error if you don't.
+In fact you'll get an error if you don't run as Administrator.

-It is possible to have a central execution of password change for all service accounts with one input `json` file or a distributed solution (on selected servers) with several input files.
+It is possible to have a central execution of password change for all service accounts with one input `json` file or a distributed solution (on selected system specific servers) with several account data `json` files.
 The key issue is never having the same account name in two files wherever they may be.
 The default setting file for `ServiceAccountPasswordHandler.ps1` is `ServiceAccountPasswordHandler.json`.
 This may be used for account data as well as environment settings, or you may create seperate environment setting files.
+Environment settings set standard arguments using `$PSDefaultParameterValues`.

 The provided `DomainName.json` is an environment settings file to be renamed for local usage.
 The environment setting files are read in the following order (and priority):